This calls for a change – from protecting infrastructure to protecting the information itself.

 As computing and storage assets and even entire infrastructures become more dynamic, with lifetimes ranging from milliseconds to hours, information protection must move closer to the information itself.
 A well-designed encryption regime offers several benefits over traditional infrastructure-based controls.
 It also provides a perfect stepping stone towards zero-trust architectures, should that be the future direction of your organization.

 Want to hear more?
-Sign up for our webinar and learn how to to build cybersecurity into the DNA of cloud native applications.
+Watch the recording of our webinar and learn how to to build cybersecurity into the DNA of cloud-native applications.

 Get the latest blog posts directly in your inbox.Subscribe now!